tap349/tap349.github.io/_posts/2018-03-05-react-native-running-on-real-device.md

   - you can debug JS remotely - select `Debug JS Remotely` in Developer Menu to open React Native Debugger

-- when running application in release mode (also when installing APK):
+- when running application in release mode
+  (same as installing APK or TestFlight build):

   - `__DEV__` variable is set to false
   - Developer Menu is not available